Greig (Russian nobility): Honours

 In 1864, Greigia is a genus of the botanical family Bromeliaceae is named after Samuel Greig, by Eduard August von Regel (a director of the St Petersburg Botanical Garden).

-Then in 1873, Regel named a species of Tulip after Samuel Greig, Tulipa greigii.
+In 1873, Regel named a species of Tulip after Samuel Greig, Tulipa greigii.
 Due to Greig once being president of the Russian Horticultural Society.

-Atoll in French Polynesia Niau named Greig after Aleksey Greig by Russian Admiral Fabian Gottlieb von Bellingshausen in 1820.
+The atoll of Niau in French Polynesia was named Greig after Aleksey Greig, by Russian Admiral Fabian Gottlieb von Bellingshausen in 1820.